robole/markdown-reference/markdown.md

 	##### This is a Heading Level 5 (<h5>)
 	###### This is a Heading Level 6 (<h6>)

+To create a heading, add hashes in front of a word or phrase.
+The number of hashes corresponds to the heading level.

+Alternative: you can use `==` for heading 1, `--` for heading 2.

 ### Emphasis

 	*This text will be italic*